AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: callgraph.png
 .. image:: callgraph_orth.png

-The callgraph graphically displays the relationship between subprogram callers and callees.
+The :guilabel:`Callgraph` browser graphically displays the relationship between subprogram callers and callees.
 A link between two items indicates one of them is calling the other.

 .. index:: renaming entities; in callgraph